andybowser/BowserBot/README.md

 The only two keywords you don't want to change are CONNECT ME and DISCONNECT.
 CONNECT ME turns the automated chat off, so the bot will stop responding to keywords.
 DISCONNECT will turn the bot back on.

-Also, the initial script starts with "So you want to learn about Esther? ..." but of course you'll want to change it.
+Also, the initial script starts with "So you want to learn about bowser? ..." but of course you'll want to change it.
 You can edit it in the script.js file.

 ##Add line breaks to your messages
 If you want your bot's responses to be broken into different bubbles you'll need to add \n.
-Here's an example: Hi there!\nI’m the personal bot of Esther, a Product Marketer from San Francisco.
+Here's an example: Hi there!\nI’m the personal bot of Bowser, a Product Marketer from San Francisco.

 Now that message will be broken into two bubbles.
-First, it'll say "Hi there!" then it'll say "I'm the personal bot of Esther, a Product Marketer from San Francisco."
+First, it'll say "Hi there!" then it'll say "I'm the personal bot of Bowser, a Product Marketer from San Francisco."

 ##Add images to your messages
 Adding pictures is super easy.
 Make sure you upload the files to your img folder.
 Then click on the image and select Raw to get the link for your image.